Documentation Index

 t | string | Share token (required) |

-workspace | string | Workspace slug (required) |
+workspace | string | Workspace slug (with receptor for slug-based share) |

-receptor | string | Receptor slug (required) |
+receptor | string | Receptor slug (with workspace for slug-based share) |

-limit | number | Maximum number of messages (optional) |
+limit | number | Maximum number of engrams (optional) |

 Example Request